 Unless you are exempt, you must wear a face covering at all times inside the church except to consume the consecrated wafer as part of the Communion.

 As much as possible, people are asked to follow the one-way system in the church.

 The Vestry has decided that the church may now be used for private prayer or visits on request.
 We cannot simply leave the church unlocked, so to gain access, please contact the Rector.

 The Pandemic is not over, however, and some precautions must remain in place.
 If any point, the Rector and Vestry feel that it is not safe to remain open, the building will close for services and private prayer again.
 However, the Church will continue to be alive and active, even if the building is closed.

-Our worship of God and our care for each other continue but mostly away from the building.
+Our worship of God and our care for each other will continue.
 The work of prayer will continue inside the church as the Rector will continue to pray inside on his own.

 For details on how to join out conference call worship, please see our Online Church page

 The precautions are about protecting each other, and it is to fulfil that most fundamental of Gospel commands: